merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 {% capture images %}{{site.url}}/images/miscellaneous/2017-08-23-CPR-in-blood{% endcapture %}

 Twitter is bad.
-I mostly follow scientists, and oftrn end up running into interesting findings from other groups that make me want to take a quick look at their data.
+I mostly follow scientists, and often end up running into interesting findings from other groups that make me want to take a quick look at their data.
 Although most of our procrastinations don't end up on the blog, sometimes they do: [1](http://merenlab.org/2015/12/09/musings-over-commamox/){:target="_blank"}, [2](http://merenlab.org/2017/01/03/loki-the-link-archaea-eukaryota/){:target="_blank"}, [3](http://merenlab.org/2017/02/05/zhou-salmonella/){:target="_blank"}).
 Well, today was one of those days.

 [![BLOOD]({{images}}/Kowarsky_et_al.png)](http://www.pnas.org/content/early/2017/08/21/1707009114.full){:target="_blank"}{:.center-img .width-70}

-The study above reveals microbisl findings from the human blood with a potential to start some debates about contamination.
+The study above reveals microbial findings from the human blood with a potential to start some debates about contamination.

 Briefly, Kowarsky et al. take hundreds of blood samples collected from tens of patients, and use shotgun seqeuncing and assembly strategies to recover contigs from cell-free DNA.
 They remove sequences that match to the human genome, and investigate what is there in the remaining contigs.
 The authors also validate some of their findings by performing independent bench experiments, which is very nice to see since unfortunately 'omics findings are rarely validated by additional experiments.